ivanitlearning/AWS-Associate-Courses/README.md

 - Two storage classes available:
   - Standard
   - Infrequent access
-  - Can use lifecycle policies to move data between classes.
+- Can use [lifecycle policies](https://docs.aws.amazon.com/efs/latest/ug/lifecycle-management-efs.html) to move data between classes.
+- Also has [Intelligent Tiering](https://docs.aws.amazon.com/efs/latest/ug/lifecycle-management-efs.html) like S3.
-- **Test notes**: For *File operation* and *allows concurrent connections from multiple EC2 instances*.
+- **Test notes**: When you see keywords *File operation* and *allows concurrent connections from multiple EC2 instances*.
 There are various AWS storage options that you can choose but whenever these criteria show up, always consider using EFS instead of using EBS Volumes which is mainly used as a “block” storage and can only have one connection to one EC2 instance at a time.
-  - Note: You [*can* use](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volumes-multi.html) EBS to attach to multiple EC2 instances but only in same AZ
+  - Note: You [can use](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volumes-multi.html) EBS to attach to multiple EC2 instances but only in same AZ

 #### 1.11.1.3 Notes from Demo